asubramanian08/BWSI_coursework/QuantumSoftwareDevelopment/3-SoftwareDevelopment.md

     The fewer steps, the better
 - Sorting: Arranging a list of items (array) in a particular order
-    - Selection sort: Find the smallest item and swap it to the front until all items are sorted
+    - Selection sort: Find the smallest item and swap it to the front until all items are sortedex:        Complexity: O(n^2)

-        Complexity: O(n^2)
-    - Merge-sort: Split the list in half, sort each half, and merge the two sorted halves

-        Complexity: O(n log n)
+    - Merge-sort: Split the list in half, sort each half, and merge the two sorted halvesex:        Complexity: O(n log n)
 - Big-O notation: Describing the complexity of an algorithm

     How much the run time increases as the input size increases
 - Graph: Network of nodes connected with edges of different weights
 - Graph Search: Find the fastest path between two nodes in a graph
-    - Dijkstra's Algorithm: Start at a node and find the next shortest path to a neighbor node

-        Complexity: O(n log n + l)
+    - Dijkstra's Algorithm: Start at a node and find the next shortest path to a neighbor nodeex:        Complexity: O(n log n + l)
 - Brute Force: Trying every possible solution
 - All kinds of python resources [here](https://www.pythonlikeyoumeanit.com)